benweint/seaboar/README.md

 Seaboar is a pure Ruby implementation of a CBOR encoder / decoder.
 CBOR is Concise Binary Object Representation, a schemaless, efficient alternative to JSON.
 CBOR is defined by [RFC 7049](https://tools.ietf.org/html/rfc7049).

 Seaboar is a just-for-fun project of the author.
-If you're looking for a production and fast Ruby CBOR implementation, check out the [cbor-ruby](https://github.com/cabo/cbor-ruby) project.
+If you're looking for a Ruby CBOR implementation for use in production, you're probably in the wrong place.
+Check out the [cbor-ruby](https://github.com/cabo/cbor-ruby) project for a much faster and more complete implementation.

 Seaboar's design constraints/goals are as follows: